neu-se/CS4530-Fall-2024/Assignments/ip1/ip1.md

 1. Follow the [instructions in the official MongoDB documentation](https://www.mongodb.com/docs/manual/administration/install-community/) to install the free community edition.
 2. Choose 'Install on Linux', 'Install on macOS', or 'Install on Windows', depending on your system. (the following steps are for Windows)
-3. Scroll down to the section labeled 'Install MongoDB Community Edition.' and click on [MongoDBDownload Center](https://www.mongodb.com/try/download/community?tck=docs_server).
+3. Scroll down to the section labeled 'Install MongoDB Community Edition.' and click on [MongoDB Download Center](https://www.mongodb.com/try/download/community?tck=docs_server).
 4. For Windows, in the Package dropdown, select `msi`.
 Then download and run the installer.
 5. On Windows, select the _“Install MongoDB as a Service”_ checkbox and install.
 This will start MongoDB as a background service.
 6. Install "MongoDB Compass" if prompted.